 - Allows for 100% electrolysis

-Target compounds (analytes) are separated using a separation column and mobile phase on an HPLC.
-After separation, the compounds present within the mobile phase enter the electrochemical detector (ECD), and are either oxidized or reduced.
+Using a separation column and mobile phase on an HPLC is how you separate target compounds (analytes).
+After separation, the compounds present within the mobile phase enter the electrochemical detector (ECD).
+These are oxidized or reduced.
 Upon oxidation, free electrons are being released to the counter electrode.
-In the case of compound reduction, electrons are provided from the counter electrode to the analyte.
+With the compound reduction, electrons are provided from the counter electrode to the analyte.
 The ECD detects this electrical current which linearly correlates to the analyte concentration loaded into the HPLC.
 Read on to learn how to use this principle for practical applications.

 Advantage of Electrochemical Detection

-Electrochemical detection (ECD) is very sensitive and capable of detecting in the femtomole/L (10-15 M) range depending on the analyte and sample matrix.
-By choosing the appropriate applied voltage for the oxidation/reduction potential and material of the working electrode, a more chemical specific detecting condition can be obtained.
-For example, thiols are most specifically detected by a gold working electrode, where hydrogen peroxide is relatively specific to the platinum electrode.
-A highly sensitive concomitant detector with good specificity is the tandem mass spectrometer (LC/MS/MS) but the cost is prohibitive.
-HPLC-ECD has the perfect balance of price and performance for routine measurements of biological or environmental samples such as catecholamines, acetylcholine, glutamate, glycine, GABA, and others.
+Electrochemical detection (ECD) is very sensitive and capable of detecting in the femtomole/L (10-15 M) range.
+Depending on the analyte and sample matrix.
+Choosing the appropriate applied voltage for the oxidation/reduction potential and material of the working electrode, a more chemical-specific detecting condition can be obtained.
+For example, thiols are detected by a gold working electrode.
+Where hydrogen peroxide is relatively specific to the platinum electrode.
+A high sensitivity concomitant detector with good specificity is the tandem mass spectrometer (LC/MS/MS).
+But the cost is prohibitive.
+HPLC-ECD has the perfect balance of price and performance.
+For routine measurements of biological or environmental samples.
+Such as catecholamines, acetylcholine, glutamate, glycine, GABA, and others.

 Amperometric and Coulometric Detection

-There are two types of electrochemical detectors that utilize electrolysis, amperometry and coulometry.
+Two types of electrochemical detectors use electrolysis; amperometry and coulometry.
 Eicom carries both types of electrolysis cells.
-Coulometry utilizes a procedure that electrolyzes compounds 100% using a porous electrode structure and larger surface area when an adequate voltage is applied.
+Coulometry uses a procedure that electrolyzes compounds 100% using a porous electrode structure and a larger surface area when an adequate voltage is applied.
 Amperometry uses a smooth electrode surface and only partially electrolyzes the compounds.
 This method has less noise and is more sensitive when compared to coulometry.
 Please read on to learn how recent technology applies these two different methodologies to maximize results.

 More About Sensitivity

-Sensitivity is defined by the signal to noise ratio, not solely by signal intensity.
+The signal-to-noise ratio defines sensitivity, not solely by signal intensity.
 Electronics enable signal amplification but this usually accompanies noise interference as well.
 Removing the noise at the detector level is required for reliable analysis.
 The amperometric cell has a lower noise level and results in higher sensitivity.
-The amperometric detector cell has a solid non-porous working electrode with a smooth surface which lowers the noise level.
-Eicom employs the low noise amperometric cell for their detectors.
-This enables a dramatically lower limit of detection compared to the coulometic cells.
-When Eicom began the production of the ECD in 1986 we exclusively produced only the most innovative amperometric detector cells to realize excellent sensitivity.
-In recent years we also began offering coulometric detectors as an option for our customers.
+The amperometric detector cell has a solid non-porous working electrode with a smooth surface, which lowers the noise level.
+Eicom employs the low noise amperometric cell for its detectors.
+This enables a dramatically lower limit of detection compared with the coulometric cells.
+When Eicom began the production of the ECD in 1986, we only produced the most innovative amperometric detector cells to realize excellent sensitivity.
+In recent years we also began offering coulometric detectors per our customers’ request.

 To change the redox status of an analyte, the appropriate potential must be applied.
 The ECD applies this potential as a voltage and controls it with a third electrode called a reference electrode.
 The applied potential needs to be set higher than the redox potential of the compound but also needs to be kept to a minimum.
-If the potential is set higher than required, other compounds hidden or having higher potentials can be detected and this results in a loss of selectivity.
-Even if the potential is low enough for the target compound and the peak includes other compounds which also have a lower redox potential, the other compounds can also be detected and not distinguished from the target compound on the detector.
-How we resolve this issue?
+If the potential is set higher than required, other compounds hidden or having higher potentials can be detected.
+This results in a loss of selectivity.
+Even if the potential is low enough for the target compound and the peak includes other compounds that also have a lower redox potential, the other compounds can also be detected and not distinguished from the target compound on the detector.
+How do we resolve this issue?
 See below.

 Specificity is made by Separation and Detection

 As explained in the Applied Potential section, losing specificity at the ECD can be a problem.
-This can be prevented by choosing the appropriate separating conditions before the detector and consequently removing any peak that may be included at the lower potential.
-Thus, choosing the appropriate separating conditions specific to the sample is as important as choosing the appropriate applied potential.
+This can be prevented by choosing the appropriate separating conditions before the detector and so removing any peak that may be included at the lower potential.
+Thus, choosing the appropriate separating conditions specific to the sample is as important as choosing the appropriately applied potential.
 This is the only way to prevent a loss in selectivity.
-Theoretically, filtrating out the lower potential compounds by applying a lower potential prior to the final detector would alleviate this selectivity problem.
-However, this procedure is not practical when robust sensitivity is required.
-The electric current upstream from the lower potential compounds flows to the other detector(s) located down stream.
+Theoretically, filtrating out the lower potential compounds by applying a lower potential before the final detector would ease this selectivity problem.
+When you need robust sensitivity, this procedure is not practical.
+The electric current upstream from the lower potential compounds flows to the other detector(s) located downstream.
 This is a complicated system and can also become an obstacle in attaining high sensitivity.
-In the next section, the latest and most practical technology of ECD using two cells is described.
+In the next section, we will describe the latest and most practical technology of ECD using two cells.